Chaebol

-Chaebols have also played a significant role in South Korean politics.
+Chaebol have also played a significant role in South Korean politics.
 In 1988, a member of a chaebol family, Chung Mong-joon, president of Hyundai Heavy Industries, successfully ran for the National Assembly of South Korea.
 Other business leaders were also chosen to be members of the National Assembly through proportional representation.
 Hyundai has made efforts in the thawing of North Korean relations, despite some controversy.
-Many South Korean family-run chaebols have been criticized for low dividend payouts and other governance practices that favor controlling shareholders at the expense of ordinary investors.
+Many South Korean family-run chaebol have been criticised for low dividend payouts and other governance practices that favor controlling shareholders at the expense of ordinary investors.